Suche

 The articles are authored by researchers from numerous disciplines in the humanities.
 This transdisciplinary approach allows a wide historical outlook that stretches from Antiquity to the 21st century, as well as a transcultural perspective interested in the significance of heroic figures from both European and non-European contexts.

 The Compendium heroicum is a work in progress.
-Since the publication of the first entries in 2017, the number of articles is continually being expanded – a process that will continue until at least the end of the Sonderforschungsbereich 948’s third funding phase in 2024.
+After the publication of the first entries in 2017, the number of articles was continually expanded until the end of the Sonderforschungsbereich 948’s third funding phase in June 2024.
 All content is made available to the public as a digital open access publication free of charge.

 Currently, the editors of the Compendium heroicum are Ronald G. Asch, Achim Aurnhammer, Georg Feitscher, Anna Schreurs-Morét and Ralf von den Hoff.